It might be summertime, but we’re already looking forward to Halloween in Disney World (it’s one of our favorite times of the year)!

 In the past, we’ve seen golf carts with skeletons and crisp Fall leaves at Disney’s Fort Wilderness, a lobby makeover at Disney’s Beach Club Resort, and themed treats galore at places like Disney’s BoardWalk Inn.

 We’re hoping that the resorts bring back familiar activities like costume contests, arts and crafts, and Halloween movie screenings in some capacity that guests of all ages will be able to enjoy.
 We just really want to watch The Nightmare Before Christmas under the night sky again!!

 A Taste of Epcot International Food and Wine Festival

-The festival will be starting on July 15th, which is the same day Epcot reopens, and it will last throughout the Fall.
+The festival started on July 15th when Epcot reopened, and it will last throughout the Fall.
 So it will be the longest Food and Wine Festival EVER.
-There will be 20 food booths throughout the park with returning spots like Hawaii, Hops and Barley, and Islands of the Caribbean.
+There are 20 food booths throughout the park with returning spots like Hawaii, Hops and Barley, and more!

 Although you might not be able to trick-or-treat like you used to in the parks, you can still hop around to the different food booths in Epcot for some new and returning treats instead.

 While Disney World will still be having Halloween festivities in the parks, we’re curious to see how Disney will be adapting its holiday celebrations to fit the new safety guidelines.
 Halloween may not be the same as we’ve seen it before, but it’s still going to be a terrifyingly good time, no matter what!